jrfeng/HappyHandler/readme_en.md

 **Step 2**.
 Build Project

 When building project, the `HappyHandler` will automatically generate an `XxxHandler` class according to the interface marked by the `@Handler` annotation (where `Xxx` is the name of the interface, for example, for the `Hello` interface in the above example, a `HelloHandler` class will be generated).
-The generated class inherits the `android.os.handler` and implements the corresponding interface.
+The generated class inherits the `android.os.Handler` and implements the corresponding interface.

 The generated class has two constructor methods, like this: